 Don’t start construction until the bank gives you the authority to proceed!

-Banks don’t like to finance something that’s partially-built so don’t start construction until you receive that authority letter.
+Banks don’t like to finance something that’s half-built so don’t start construction until you receive that authority letter.

 If you were to take away five tips from this guide, these would be it:

-- Make sure you choose the right builder: Check out the Choosing A Builder page tips.
+- Choose the right builder: Check out the Choosing A Builder page tips.

 - Provide all construction loan documents upfront: Give the bank everything in one go otherwise there’ll likely be a lot of going backwards and forwards and delays, particularly with the valuation.